derikb/chaos-in-cowtown/movement.md

 Moving away means after the die lands you either move the distance _towards_ the die or you move the distance _away_ from the die, depending on the location of noise/violence/etc.

 We can then manipulate the fear/aggression of individuals by giving them higher or more dice to roll of either color.

+Maybe animals and townsfolk move based on the same mechanics.

 ## Obstacles